telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/reportsource-model-binding.md

 ## Change report viewer according to the report type

 Now, in case you have a more complex scenario where the report viewer depends on the displayed report, you can create a more complex view model that contains your data, including the report source.
-Lets take as example the scenario where you need to change the template of the report viewer when you are displaying reports that are not suitable for printing.
+Let's take as an example the scenario where you need to change the template of the report viewer when you are displaying reports that are not suitable for printing.
 In that case, you will have to create two templates for the report viewer - the default one and the one that has no print button.
-Then you have to create a view model with two properties - the first will contain the uri to the template and the second the report source.
+Then you have to create a view model with two properties - the first will contain the URI to the template and the second the report source.
 Check this snippet:

 {{source=CodeSnippets\MvcCS\Models\TemplatedReportViewerViewModel.cs region=AdvancedModelBindingViewModel}}
 {{source=CodeSnippets\MvcVB\Models\TemplatedReportViewerViewModel.vb region=AdvancedModelBindingViewModel}}